CrossRef/rest-api-doc/README.md

 The Crossref REST API is one of [a variety of tools and APIs](https://www.crossref.org/services/metadata-delivery/) that allow anybody to search and reuse our members' metadata in sophisticated ways.

+If you read nothing else, please at least look at the [API TIPs](https://github.com/CrossRef/rest-api-doc/blob/master/api_tips.md) document and the ["Etiquette" section](https://github.com/CrossRef/rest-api-doc#etiquette) of this document.
+It will save you (and us) much heartburn.

 ## Meta